AviseInc/bi-coding-challenge/README.md

 ### FOLDER STRUCTURE (HIGH-LEVEL, NO OPTIONS):

-* A backend folder for the Typescript Express application (controllers, services, middlewares, session handling, LLM interface, data service).
+* A "backend" folder for the Typescript Express application (controllers, services, middlewares, session handling, LLM interface, data service).
-* A frontend folder for the React application (components for Login, Main, Chat, SQLCanvas, Results, etc.).
+* A "frontend" folder for the React application (components for Login, Main, Chat, SQLCanvas, Results, etc.).
 * A .env file in the root (and a .env.example) containing all variables required by both backend and frontend.
 * A separate file for the LLM system prompt in the backend.